2.2 Objects in R

 2.2.2 Naming objects

 Naming your objects is one of the most difficult things you will do in R (honestly - we’re serious).
 Ideally your object names should be kept both short and informative which is not always easy.
 If you need to create objects with multiple words in their name then use either an underscore or a dot between words or capitalise the different words.
-We prefer the underscore format (called snake case)
+We prefer the underscore format (called snake case).

 output_summary <- "my analysis"